Economic activity status of London men aged 16 and over (2025 Q1)

 What does it tell us?

-Women are significantly more likely to be economically inactive than men, with 35% of women not working compared to 24% of men.
+Women are significantly more likely to be economically inactive than men, with 36% of women not working and not looking for work compared to 24% of men.
 For some types of inactivity, women and men have very similar rates, including long-term sickness and temporary sickness.

 See our Reasons for not Working indicator for more detail.